Waterford F.C.: History

-Waterford FC 1930–1982
+Early years

-Waterford first participated in the league in the 1930–31 season finishing ninth and again from 1931–32 before dropping out of the league for two seasons.
+Waterford first participated in the league in the 1930–31 season finishing ninth and again from 1931 to 1932 before dropping out of the league for two seasons.
 Waterford re-entered the league in the 1935–36 season along with Sligo Rovers.
 Waterford won the Shield in their first season.

-Waterford won the FAI cup for the first time in their history in 1937 beating St. James Gate and also won the Shield.
+Waterford won the FAI cup for the first time in their history in 1937 beating St. James's Gate F.C.(St. James Gate) and also won the Shield.

 The club were league runners up in 1937–38 season and again in the 1940–41 season.
 Both Waterford and League winners Cork United finished on equal points but Cork were awarded the title as Waterford were unable to compete in the play-off due to a dispute regarding payment to players.
 At the end of the campaign, the original Waterford resigned from the League of Ireland, only for a new entity, with the same name, to be elected in, for 1944–45 season.

 Waterford won the Shield again in the 1952–53 season and were again runners-up in the League this time to St. Patrick's Athletic in the 1954–55 season and again in the 1962–63 season.

 The club eventually won the league title for the first time in the 1965–66 season, (under manager Paddy Coad) setting a then league record of 13 straight league victories.
 The 1965/66 title was the beginning of a hugely successful spell for the club domestically.
 The following season they played in the preliminary round of the Champions cup against Vorwärts Berlin, an East German and Army side, losing 6–1 at Dalymount Park and 6–0 in East Berlin.

 They won the Shield once again in 1968–69 season.
 Waterford won the league title three times in a row, in 1968,1969 and in 1970.
 The title was won by Cork Hibernians in 1971 but returned to Waterford in the 1971–1972 season and again in the 1972–73 season.
 The following season Waterford won the League of Ireland Cup, however failed to regain the league title.

 The Club won the FAI Cup for the second time under Tommy Jackson in 1980 beating St Patrick's Athletic with the winner from Brian Gardner.

 Waterford's success in the league over the years brought European football where they played against famous clubs such as Manchester United and Celtic.
 Bobby Charlton had a brief spell at the club in 1976, playing three times and scoring one goal.